Product

 • Over a Sprint Review Meeting, the team, owner and master express their point of view on the sprint results and create an updated backlog.

-The Differences Between Agile and Scrum
+Key Differences Between Agile and Scrum Methodologies

 To Recap

-An experienced project manager knows that adopting the appropriate action plan is crucial to ensure a favorable outcome.
-If your project thrives in an adaptive environment, needs nonstop feedback and can survive lack of discipline, the Agile approach is certainly the way to go.
 It would be a good choice to opt for the Scrum framework for administering Agile strategy if performing small tasks in short, limited time periods suits your project.
-If something is not appropriate for your needs, you can try another method or framework and even combine them at different development stages
+If something is not appropriate for your needs, you can try another method or framework and even combine them at different development stages to create high-quality software.

 Most Popular